kajetanjasztal/matrix-tracer/README.md

 - searching - scans matrix LTR looking for loose corner,
 - drawing - sliding along edges from corner to corner.

-This function needs to be provided with matrix dimmensions and `sensor(x, y)` function, so it can handle any matrix representation.
+This function needs to be provided with matrix dimmensions and `(x: number, y:number) => boolean` function, so it can handle any matrix representation.

 ## Pros